Written by: Richard Bothell and Justin Bothell, Atlas Technologies; Glen Tisdale, Judith Offerle, UHV Aluminum Company

 Aluminum high vacuum systems have typically been sealed with elastomeric o-rings.
 Elastomers both outgas and are permeable to atmospheric gases.
 Permeation occurs because atmospheric gases are able to dissolve into the elastomer and then diffuse through the material where they are released into the vacuum chamber.
 Unlike outgassing, permeation cannot be eliminated by baking the system.
 Eliminating o-rings from the system can significantly reduce pumping requirements, and cost.

-Furthermore research has been conducted to understand the influence of common vacuum impurities on aluminum sputtered films.
-One study observed the impact of nitrogen contamination generating from atmospheric permeation through O-ring seals 1 .
+Furthermore, research has been conducted to understand the influence of common vacuum impurities on aluminum sputtered films.
+One study observed the impact of nitrogen contamination generating from atmospheric permeation through O-ring seals.
 The upshot of this particular study is that nitrogen will readily incorporate itself into an aluminum film while the film is being grown and this nitrogen impurity will noticeably impact the electromigration resistance.

-There are two methods for eliminating o-ring gas permeation, both of which will be required in future aluminum ultrahigh vacuum systems.
+There are two methods for eliminating o-ring gas permeation, both of which support aluminum ultrahigh vacuum systems.
 The first is an old solution and involves using differentially pumped seals.

 Differentially Pumped Sealing Geometry